-Spinning reserve and load rejection reserves are the contingency reserves for when the electricity system suffers a substantial loss in supply or demand.
-Where a generator fails or a transmission connection is lost, and the frequency cannot be brought back under control, cascading failures can occur on the system.
-Each disconnection affects power system quality, triggering further disconnections potentially resulting in a widespread blackout.
+Spinning reserve and load rejection reserves are the ancillary services for when the electricity system suffers a substantial loss in supply or demand.
+Where a generator fails or a transmission connection is lost, and the frequency cannot be brought back under control, the system can result in cascading failures with each disconnection triggering further disconnections resulting in a widespread blackout.

 AEMO has a limited window within which to stabilise system frequency before under frequency load shedding starts disconnecting customers and the associated rooftop solar systems.
-AEMO must activate these contingency reserves rapidly to arrest changes in power system quality before generators' capacity to accommodate faults is exceeded and their protection settings disconnect them - typically within six seconds.
+AEMO must activate these reserves rapidly to arrest changes in power system quality before generators' capacity to accommodate faults is exceeded and their protection settings disconnect them - typically within six seconds.

-2.1 Spinning reserve
+2.1 What is spinning reserve?

-Spinning reserve refers to generation capacity, battery capacity, and interruptible load used to maintain power system frequency within the electricity system's tolerance range when there is a sudden, unexpected increase in demand or loss of supply.
+Spinning reserve refers to generation capacity, battery capacity, and interruptible load used to maintain power system frequency within the electricity system's tolerance range when there is a sudden, unexpected increase in demand or loss of supply or a transmission line.
 This might occur when a generator or network asset trips or fails.
-When this occurs, system frequency decreases.
+The WEM Rules allow spinning reserve to be provided by scheduled generators, interruptible loads, a combination of the two, or batteries.

-The WEM Rules and the Technical Rules require enough spinning reserve to be able to cover whichever is the greater of:
+The WEM Rules and Technical Rules require enough spinning reserve to be able to cover whichever is the greater of:

-- 70 per cent of the largest output of any generator. - 70 per cent of the largest contingency event that would result in generation loss. - the expected maximum increase in demand over a period of 15 minutes.
+- 70 per cent of the largest output of any generator - 70 per cent of the largest contingency event that would result in generation loss - the expected maximum increase in demand over a period of 15 minutes.

-The estimated spinning reserve quantities used in the determination on margin values in 2022/23 were 284MW in peak periods and 235MW in off-peak periods.
+The estimated spinning reserve quantities derived from the ERA's modelling used in the determination on margin values in 2022/23 were 284MW in peak periods and 235MW in off-peak periods.

-Following its analysis of how the system has historically responded to contingencies, AEMO assumes a proportion of rooftop solar generation will disconnect from the network following a contingency event (nominally 10 per cent).
-For the ERA's 2022/23 determination, AEMO advised that this risk follows other contingencies on the electricity network and needs to be covered through an increased spinning reserve quantity to maintain system security.
+Following AEMO's review and analysis of how the system has historically responded to contingencies, AEMO assumes that a proportion (nominally 10 per cent) of rooftop solar generation will disconnect from the network following a contingency event.
+AEMO considers that this risk follows other contingencies on the electricity network, such as the loss of a

-&lt;sup>15 While WEM Rule 3.9.2 does not explicitly state batteries, it is understood batteries above 10MW must register as a scheduled or non-scheduled generator.
+While WEM Rule 3.9.2 does not explicitly state batteries, it is understood batteries above 10MW batteries must register as a scheduled or non-scheduled generator.
 Refer to AEMO, 2019, Participation guidelines for energy storage systems in the WEM, p.
 37, (online).

-&lt;sup>16 Wholesale Electricity Market Rules (WA), 1 January 2023, Rule 3.9.2, (online).
+Wholesale Electricity Market Rules (WA), 1 February 2023, Rule 3.9.2, (online).

-&lt;sup>17 Western Power, 2016, Technical Rules for the South West Interconnected System, Revision 3, Rule 2.2.1, pp. 6-7, (online).
+Western Power, 2016, Technical Rules for the South West Interconnected System, Revision 3, Rule 2.2.1, pp. 6-7, (online), generator, and needs to be covered through an increased spinning reserve quantity to maintain system security at all times.

-&lt;sup>18 Wholesale Electricity Market Rules (WA), 1 January 2023, Rule 3.10.2(a), (online).
+Wholesale Electricity Market Rules (WA), 1 February 2023, Rule 3.10.2(a), (online).
 Western Power, 2016, Technical Rules for the South West Interconnected System, Revision 3, Rule 3.3.3.3 (b), p.
 44, (online).

-&lt;sup>19 The term 'contingencies' relates to asset failures that result in unexpected disconnection of energy or demand from the electricity system.
+The term 'contingencies' relates to asset failures that result in unexpected disconnection of energy or demand from the electricity system.
 This could be a generator, a transmission line, substation, a group of consumers, a battery, or a combination of the above.